LegendArenaMC/LegendArena/README.md

 The Legend Arena plugin is a Bukkit plugin designed with minigames, for Legend Arena.
 We have decided to open source the plugin in order to allow people to help us out.

+# IMPORTANT - READ ME

+The Bukkit plugin is now frozen, and will not receive any new features.
+The [Sponge](https://spongepowered.org/) version of the plugin can be found [here](https://github.com/LegendArenaMC/Sponge-Plugin).

 License
 ====